top of page

 CRYSTAL: Seiko Hardlex crystal, no scratches or imperfections.

-MOVEMENT: 6306A Seiko 21-jewel automatic movement, manufactured in April 1977, which beats at 21,600 bph an hour.
+MOVEMENT: 6306A Seiko 21-jewel automatic movement, manufactured in August 1976, which beats at 21,600 bph an hour.
+We have performed a full service on this Seiko 6306 diver.

 CROWN: Unsigned stainless-steel crown, which screws down as designed.